-11.In light of new construction and Tutoring services at the Effingham development at the Effingham extension Technology Center will be expanded, with center, testing and tutoring practices additional emphasis on Workforce/Career must be made available with particular and Technical Education Students in emphasis on underrepresented student addition to student populations already populations. being served.
+11.In light of new construction and Tutoring services at the Effingham development at the Effingham Technology Center will be expanded, extension center, testing and tutoring with additional emphasis on practices must be made available with Workforce/Career and Technical particular emphasis on Education Students in addition to underrepresented student student populations already being populations. served.
 Remote tutoring will be expanded for students with transportation needs, online students, and others who could benefit from these services.
-12.Students tend to encounter barriers to Self-Paced Study Modules will be studying or forming study habits due to developed in areas such as previous time commitments. i.
-Nursing ii.
+12.Students tend to encounter Self-Paced Study Modules will be barriers to studying or forming study developed in areas such as habits due to previous time i.
+Nursing commitments. ii.
 Math iii.
-HESI 13.Inequities exist for Lake Land College An audit of current campus and extension students, employees and visitors who are center restrooms will be conducted, and safer and/or more comfortable using the results will be assessed for proper gender-neutral restrooms. placement and installation of additional gender-neutral restrooms.
+HESI 13.Inequities exist for Lake Land An audit of current campus and College students, employees and extension center restrooms will be visitors who are safer and/or more conducted, and the results will be comfortable using gender-neutral assessed for proper placement and restrooms. installation of additional gender- neutral restrooms.
 Classroom/Instructional Practices